temporalio/features/features/signal/external/README.md

 The gRPC `WorkflowService` exposes an rpc call, `SignalWorkflowExecution`, which can be invoked from code external to a Temporal system.
-If the RPC invocation completes successfully, the system guarantees tha the signal will be delivered to the referenced workflow execution.
+If the RPC invocation completes successfully, the system guarantees that the signal will be delivered to the referenced workflow execution.
 An error is returned if the specified workflow execution does not exist.